-1.1.5 Winter Service Duty Officers (Duty Officers)
+1.1.5 Winter Service WSDOs (WSDOs)

-The Winter Service Manager will be supported by eight Duty Officers working on a rotational basis.
-These posts are are an integral part of the service as they provide immediate support and guidance to the Winter Control Room staff, allowing them to process the information being received whilst the Duty Officers interpret the forecast, make decisions on treatment and prepare the Daily Action Plan.
+The Winter Service Manager will be supported by six WSDOs working on a rotational basis.
+These posts are are an integral part of the service as they provide immediate support and guidance to the Winter Control Room staff, allowing them to process the information being received whilst the WSDOs interpret the forecast, make decisions on treatment and prepare the Daily Action Plan.

-Duty Officers are:
+WSDOs are:

 - Kevin E Campbell

 - Nathan Downs

 - Barry Todd

 - William MacDougall

-- Kristen Milne

-- Julie Lee

 - Sean Robertson

 - Alastair Tweedlie

-Kevin undertook the role of Duty Manager in the South East Unit from October 2009 till May 2014 he then carried out the Duty Officer role in the North West Unit from October 2014 till May 2015.
-During his winter season in the North West Unit he also mentored less experienced members of staff.
+Kevin undertook the role of Duty Manager in the South East Unit from October 2009 to May 2014 he then carried out the WSDO role in the North West Unit from October 2014 to May 2016.
+During his two winter seasons in the North West Unit he has mentored less experienced members of staff.

 Nathan is a Journey Time Liaison Officer with our Network Department.
-Nathan has completed a full winter season as Duty Officer in the North West Unit.
+Nathan has completed two full winter seasons as WSDO in the North West Unit.

 Barry is an Engineer in the Roads Design Team.
-He worked as a Duty Officer in the South East Trunk Road Unit and has completed a winter season in the North West Winter Rota last year.
+He worked as a WSDO in the South East Trunk Road Unit and has completed two winter seasons in the North West.

 Willie has been involved in trunk road maintenance since October 2007.
-He has been involved in Winter Maintenance as an operative from 2007 till 2010.
-Then he was a duty manager from 2011 till present on the NW unit.
+He has been involved in Winter Maintenance as an operative from 2007 to 2010.
+Then he was a duty manager from 2011 to present on the NW unit.
 Willie has an HNC in Civil Engineering gained in July 2010.